wp-plugins/blog-newsletter/readme.txt

 == Description ==

 This plugin automatically sends an email when you publish a post to a list of people.
 This also works for scheduled posts.
-The email contains the title and a link to the latest post.
+The email contains the title, excerpt, thumbnail and a link to the latest post.
-You may also add some text of your choice to the email.
+You may also add your logo and some text of your choice to the email.

 You may specify the list of receivers on the plugin's options page by copy-pasting a comma separated list of email addresses.
 People will receive the blog newsletter in Bcc, they will not see the other receivers.